ziqiangfeng95/ziqiangfeng95.github.io/teaching/advmath/index.md

 {% endcomment %}

+### Homework
+Please make arrangements ahead of time if you expect to miss a homework deadline.
+You are encouraged to discuss homework‑related problems with classmates, including approaches to solving various types of questions.
+That said, all written solutions must be your own work.

+Weekly deadline: 18:40pm Wednesday

 ### Things to keep in mind

 - **Be an independent learner.** Independent learning is an important part of university education.
 Take responsibility for your own learning and do not rely solely on what is covered in class.